-“Defect Correction” means either a modification or addition that, when made or added to the System or any component thereof, establishes material conformity of the System or any component thereof to the functional System Specifications therefor, or a procedure or routine that, when observed in the regular operation of the System or any component thereof, eliminates the practical adverse effect on PEBA of such nonconformity or Defect.
+“Defect Correction” means either a modification or addition that, when made or added to the System or any component thereof, establishes material conformity of the System or any component thereof to the functional System Specifications therefor, or a procedure or routine that, when observed in the regular operation of the System or any component thereof, eliminates the practical adverse effect on PEBA of such Defect.
+Notwithstanding the foregoing, Defect Correction does not include any defect correction of defects in Third Party Software.

-“Deliverables” means each deliverable, Licensed Program, Interface, Document Deliverable, or Work Product provided as part of a Phase of the Project.
+“Deliverables” means each deliverable, Licensed Program, , Document Deliverable, or Work Product provided as part of a Phase of the Project.

 “Derivative Work” means a work based on one or more preexisting works, including a condensation, transformation, translation, modification, expansion, or adaptation, that, if prepared without authorization of the owner of the copyright of such preexisting work, would constitute a copyright infringement under applicable Law, but excluding the preexisting work.